-The inputs used in measuring the fair value of our available-for-sale marketable securities at December 31, 2011 (none at March 31, 2012) are considered to be Level 2 in accordance with the three-tier fair value hierarchy.
+The inputs used in measuring the fair value of our available-for-sale marketable securities at December 31, 2011 (none at June 30, 2012) are considered to be Level 2 in accordance with the three-tier fair value hierarchy.
 These securities are valued using a multi-dimensional pricing model that includes a variety of inputs, including quoted prices for similar assets and liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active.
 To assess the fair value of these securities, we obtain fair values from an independent third-party valuation service provider.
 As we are responsible for the determination of fair value, we review the values provided by the independent third-party valuation service provider for reasonableness, which could include reviewing other publicly available information.

-Quoted P rices in Active

-Markets for Identical Signif icant Other Sig nificant

-Assets Observ able Inputs Unobser vable Inputs

-Total Level 1 Level 1 L evel 2 Le evel 3

-\$ 993 \$ \$ 993 \$

-1,086 721 365 \$

-\$2,079 \$ 721 \$ 1,358 \$

-1,086 Markets Total I \$ 993 \$ 1,086 Total Level 1 \$ 993 \$ - 1,086 721 Markets for Identical Signifi Total Level 1 L \$ 993 \$ \$ 1,086 721 Markets for Identical AssetsSignificant Other Observable InputsTotalLevel 1Level 2\$ 993\$ -\$ 9931,086721365 Markets for Identical AssetsSignificant Other Observable InputsSignificant Other UnobserSignificant Other
+Quoted F rices in Active Markets s for Identical Signifi icant Other Sig nificant December 31, 2011 Assets Observ able Inputs Unobser vable Inputs (In thousands) Total Ι Level 1 L evel 2 Le evel 3 Government-sponsored securities \$ 993 \$ \$ 993 \$ Corporate debt securities 1,086 721 365 Total \$2,079 \$ 721 \$ 1,358 \$